eduardolopez858/HashTree/README.md

 This now tells us that the find, insert, and remove operations must be bounded on worst time (maximum collision case) of the balanced tree height of $O(\log n)$.
 By adding the average case bound of $O(1)$ from claim 1, we would still get $O(\log n) + O(1)$ = $O(\log n)$ worst case time complexity for these operations.

 #### Remark: These complexities are guaranteed on regular use operations.
-If the load factor exceeds $0.75$, resizing of the buckets array will cost a $O(n)$ pause for migration of the elements of the current array to a new double sized array since we still get $O(\log n)$ on the find, insert, and remove operations.
+If the load factor exceeds $0.75$, resizing of the buckets array will cost a $O(n)$ pause for migrating the elements of the current array into the new resized array since we still get $O(\log n)$ on the find, insert, and remove operations.
 The space complexity of the HashTree data stucture is $O(n)$ where $n$ is the number of elements.
+More memory pointers are used than the standard hash map with seperate chaining (linked list) collision resolulion strategy.